-My student has received a Notice of Charge (NOC) from the Dean’s Office about a Code of Student Conduct violation, what happens next?
+My student has received a Notice of Charge (NOC) about an alleged Code of Student Conduct violation, what happens next?

-The Notice of Charge (NOC) informs your student that they have allegedly violated one or more parts of the Code of Student Conduct and/or Residential Life Community Standards.
-The Notice contains a statement of the charges as outlined by the Code of Student Conduct and/or Residential Life Community Standards and a summary of the information received, including the date and location of the incident.
-The Notice of Charge also informs your student that they must call the Dean of Students Office to schedule a Conduct Conference.
+The Notice of Charge (NOC) informs your student that they have allegedly violated one or more parts of the Code of Student Conduct.
+The Notice contains a statement of the charges as outlined by the Code of Student Conduct and a summary of the information received, including the date and location of the reported incident.
+The Notice of Charge also informs your student that they must call to schedule an Administrative Meeting with a Case Administrator.

 What is my role in the student conduct process?
 How can I help my student?